Friday, August 31, 2012

 The Wounded and the Slain (David Goodis, 1955)

-I was tricked into buying this one by front cover saying that author wrote Dark Passage and of course being published by one and the only Hard Case Crime.
-Some of their re-discovered and re-published stuff is just amazing but unfortunately this one is not one of them.
-And when I think a bit harder, I must admit I never really liked Dark Passage that much also...
+I was tricked into buying this one by the front cover, saying that the author wrote Dark Passage, and of course, being published by the one and only Hard Case Crime.
+Some of their rediscovered and republished stuff is just amazing, but unfortunately, this one is not one of them.
+And when I think a bit harder, I must admit I never really liked Dark Passage that much, also...

-It starts okay with a drunken guy contemplating a suicide in a bar.
+It starts okay with a drunken guy contemplating suicide in a bar.
 So you think there must be something sinister in his past, some fucked up crime that he had committed.
-We pretty soon realize we are in Jamaica so there’s a possibly of some espionage cover-up secret operation.
-And there’s a dame on the cover and you expect her to walk in any moment.
+We pretty soon realise we are in Jamaica, so there’s a possibility of some espionage cover-up secret operation.
+And there’s a dame on the cover, and you expect her to walk in any moment.
 Because they almost always do.

 Why was this published by Hard Case Crime?
 Fuck me if I know.
-I’m not saying they should publish just a hard-boiled stuff; Nobody’s Angel was original and not bad at all for example.
-But this is just depressing messy melodrama crap that doesn’t move anywhere.
-Writing is good, but very bleak and passionless which is probably intentional in order to reflect the atmosphere.
-There are sections totally lacking any dialogue at all and we need to struggle through this guy's (or her's) whining.
-Must admit I was tempted few times to just skip a paragraph or two.
+I’m not saying they should publish just hard-boiled stuff; Nobody’s Angel was original and not bad at all, for example.
+But this is just depressing, messy melodrama crap that doesn’t move anywhere.
+Writing is good, but very bleak and passionless, which is probably intentional in order to reflect the atmosphere.
+There are sections totally lacking any dialogue at all, and we need to struggle through this guy's (or her) whining.
+Must admit I was tempted a few times to just skip a paragraph or two.

 Not good, not bad, just boring and definitely not my cup of tea.